HemantAHK/Credit-Card-Default/README.md

 ## Getting Started

-This is a simple notebook which runs a Linear Regression Model and save a Pickle file for reuse.
+This is a simple notebook which runs a Logestic Regression Model and save a Pickle file for reuse.

 ## Built With